pank4j/pank4j.github.com/_posts/2015-05-16-converting-ida-pro-graphs-to-images.markdown

 ![wingraph32](/public/images/wingraph32.png "A graph as shown by wingraph32")
 </center>

 The graph can be exported from IDA Pro (or from wingraoh32) as a .gdl (graph description language) file.
-The .gdl file can be converted into an image (or many other formats) using the [Graph::Easy](http://search.cpan.org/dist/Graph-Easy/bin/graph-easy) CPAN module.
+GDL file is a text representation of graph, and can be opened using a text editor.
+It can be converted into an image using the [Graph::Easy](http://search.cpan.org/dist/Graph-Easy/bin/graph-easy) CPAN module.

-First install the Graph::Easy CPAN module.
+To convert it into a PNG (or any other format) image, first install the Graph::Easy CPAN module.
 It requires [Graphviz](http://www.graphviz.org/) to run, so install that as well.

 {% highlight bash %}
 cpan Graph::Easy